 The best way to understand Peter's exhortation is to remind ourselves of the purpose of our Christian walk.
 The purpose of our discipleship is to prepare us for our reign with Christ in eternity.
-Through the work of the indwelling Spirit we begin to live "holy and Godly lives" and are therefore daily moulded into the image of Christ, made holy.
-So, we strive toward the day by living as disciples of Christ and in that striving we are prepared for the day.
+Through the work of the indwelling Spirit we begin to live "holy and Godly lives" and are therefore daily moulded into the image of Christ - shaped in holiness.
+So, we strive toward the day by living as disciples of Christ, and in that striving we are prepared for the day of his coming.

 Discipleship expresses itself in three particular ways: We strive toward the day as we seek to walk uprightly in the presence of the Lord - to touch him in prayer, devotion and worship, to live by faith rather than sight.
 We strive toward the day as we seek to build up the Christian fellowship - equipping and encouraging.
 We strive toward the day as we reach out into the world, seeking the lost in the power of the gospel, both in word and sign.

 Of course, we need to remind ourselves that the worth of our work comes not in our own effort.
-If we get the idea that we can do anything worthy in the sight of God, anything in our own effort that secures our standing in the coming day, then we are fools.
-It is only as we trust in the indwelling Christ to work his sanctifying renewing-work within our beings that we are changed into the image of Christ.
+If we get the idea that we are able to do anything worthy in the sight of God, anything in our own effort that secures God's approval and blessing, then we are fools.
+It is only as we trust in the indwelling Spirit of Christ to work his sanctifying renewing-work within our beings that we are changed into the image of Christ.
 So, although we stride toward the coming day living "holy and godly lives", we know that in the end being "found spotless, blameless and at peace with" God is a gift of grace appropriated through faith.